riccardo-df/ocf/README.md

 R package to implement ordered correlation forests (OCF), a nonparametric estimator for ordered non-numeric outcomes.
 Additionally, the package implements a nonparametric estimator of the covariates' marginal effects.

 OCF modifies a standard random forest splitting criterion to build a collection of forests, each estimating the conditional probabilities of a single class.
-The estimator inherits the asymptotic properties of random forests.
-Thus, under an honesty condition (i.e., that different observations are used to place the splits and compute leaf predictions) the predicted conditional probabilities are asymptotically normal and consistent.
-The particular honesty implementation used by OCF allows for a weight-based estimation of the variance of both predicted probabilities and marginal effects.
+Under an \open honesty" condition, the estimator inherits the asymptotic properties of random forests, namely the consistency and asymptotic normality of their predictions.
+The particular honesty implementation used by OCF allows us to obtain standard errors for the covariates' marginal effects.
+The estimated standard errors can then be used to construct conventional confidence intervals.

 To get started, please check the online [vignette](https://riccardo-df.github.io/ocf/articles/ocf-short-tutorial.html) for a short tutorial.